andykuszyk/simple-cassandra/README.md

 # simpcass
-A simple client class for access a Cassandra database, controlling the disposal of connections and exposing useful methods for batch and dataframe (pandas) querying.
+A simple client class for accessing a Cassandra database, controlling the disposal of connections and exposing useful methods for batch and dataframe (pandas) querying.